AxorTheAxolotl/Azure-Speech-to-Text/README.md

 cd Azure-Speech-to-Text
 pip install -r requirements.txt
 ```
-Finally, run the Python script `AzureTTS.py` and it'll guide you from creating for `config.json` file.
+Finally, run the Python script `AzureTTS.py` and it'll guide you into creating for `config.json` file.
 You will not go through this again until you move/delete the json or if some variables are blank, excluding `toggle_key`.
 ```
 python AzureTTS.py
 ```
-## `config.json` Sample
+## `config.json` sample
 Your json will be created at a first run, however, if you want to make your own, the format is as follows:
 ```
 {